OBF/GSoC/00_ideas.md

 to make sambamba even faster and support columnar data storage such as provided by [Parquet](http://parquet.apache.org/) - similar to what Google uses for large data.
 Sambamba is written in D and C++.
-D is a perfect fit for writting performant code in a high-level programming language.
+D is a perfect fit for writing performance code in a high-level programming language.

 #### Rationale